magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Allowtransfer
 -------------

-| Enable it to allow transfers between SIP accounts.
+| Enable this VOIP account to do tranference.
+The code to transfer is *2 + ramal.
+It's necessary to activa the option atxfer => *2 in the file "features.conf" of Asterisk.